 At 3.9 miles you reach the Pass.
 Great spot for a break.
 Excellent views.
 Nice flat wide open area.
 You'll be looking at the backside of the Pass Mountains.
 The Salt River and the large cliffs along it are visible, as is Four Peaks and the Rim.
 On a clear day, this view is spectacular.
 I once watched a storm roll in from a protected area here, just beautiful.
 There is a side trail that heads up to the right (East).
 It leads to a cave and even better views.
 Scrambling up the ridge is also possible.
 You could spend some time exploring this area.
 Your elevation is 2,588 feet.

 Continuing on, you'll be heading toward the West.
 The trail gradually descends.
-You will be crossing a few washes/draws as you hike along the Northern slope of the mountains.
+You will be crossing a few washes/draws as you hike along the northeastern slope of the mountains.
 At 4.3 miles, you'll pass 2 conglomerate boulders.
 This portion of the trail is easy to follow, enjoy the views.
 As you approach the Western edge of the mountains, you may begin to hear gunfire.
 Your ears are not deceiving you.
 The firing range below the PHOENIX sign on Usery Mountain is not far away.
 Nothing improves the solitude of a desert hike like the sound of semi-automatic gunfire.

 At 5.8 miles you will pass through the fence back into the Recreation Area.
 This is the "long" section.
-From this point to the trailhead, you go through countless washes as you hike below the Southern slopes of Pass Mountain.
+From this point to the trailhead, you go through countless washes as you hike below the western slopes of Pass Mountain.
 There are a few big ups, but nothing that I would call strenuous.
 This area is classic desert hiking.